-- Degenerative Disc Disease – between each vertebra in the lower back is a disc that helps to cushion our spine as it moves.
-The disc is made up of a gel-like center that is contained by rings of tougher, more fibrous tissue.
+Between each vertebra in the lower back is a disc that helps to cushion our spine as it moves.
+The disc is consists of a gel-like center that is within rings of tougher, more fibrous tissue.
 When the discs start to degenerate, the inner nucleus material can start to push through the outer layers and cause a bulging or herniated disc.
 The bulging or herniated disc material can push on nearby nerve roots, causing sciatic nerve irritation, pain, inflammation, numbness, and weakness.

 While there may be a variety of ways to deal with these causes including sciatica exercises, getting to the underlying cause is even more important.